Introduction: Emerson on Reading

 Emerson on Reading, Writing, Creating

 We've all had these "immortal thoughts" from time to time, the occasional glimpse of the sublime that hints at some higher truth we can't quite put into words.
 Sadly, the sublime often dies unexpressed in the prison of our skulls.
 That is, of course, unless it's unlocked and freed by a writer of genius able to find the words that we can't.
 That's what genius is, by the way; it's not all about a high IQ.
 Hardly.
 For how many brilliant minds out there are creatively and emotionally sterile?
-They're good at math, maybe, and puzzles and trivia, but otherwise they're nothing but efficient intellect.
+They're good at math, maybe, and puzzles and trivia, but otherwise, they're nothing but efficient intellect.
 High-functioning robots.
-For Emerson, genius is useless if it doesn't create anything.
+For Emerson, genius is useless if it doesn't create something.
 It's a fruit tree that doesn't bear any fruit.

 Emerson wrote, Genius creates.
 To create—to create—is the proof of a divine presence.
 Whatever talents may be, if the man create not, the pure efflux of the Deity is not his—cinders and smoke, there may be, but not yet flame."